Treatment Effects on Ordinal Outcomes: Causal Estimands and Sharp Bounds: Introduction

 The potential outcomes framework \citep{Neyman:1923, Rubin:1974} permits defining causal effects as comparisons between the potential outcomes under treatment and control.
-The average causal effect, generally the parameter of interest ever since the seminal work of \citet{Neyman:1923}, is not applicable to ordinal outcomes, because average outcomes themselves are not well defined.
-Ordinal outcomes are common in applied research, and the generalized linear model literature \citep[cf.][]{Agresti:2010} has discussed ordinal outcomes extensively.
-Unfortunately, however, although the model parameters of the generalized linear models are useful summaries of the data, they are often not direct measures of the causal effects of interest \citep{Freedman:2008}.
-Moreover, statistical inference often requires correctly-specified models, and when the generalized linear model assumptions are violated, the interpretations of the parameters often become obscure.
-The causal inference literature mainly focuses on the average causal effect, and does not give a thorough investigation of ordinal outcomes. \cite{Rosenbaum:2001} discussed causal inference for ordinal outcomes under the monotonicity assumption that the treatment is beneficial for all units. \cite{Cheng:2009} and \cite{Agresti:2010} discussed various causal parameters under the assumption of independent potential outcomes. \citet{Volfovsky:2015} exploited a Bayesian strategy, requiring a full parametric model on the joint values of the potential outcomes. \cite{diaz2016enhanced} proposed to use a causal parameter that did not rely on the assumption of the proportional odds model for ordinal outcomes.
+The average causal effect, generally the parameter of interest ever since the seminal work of \citet{Neyman:1923}, may not be applicable to ordinal outcomes, because average outcomes themselves are not well-defined substantively (although they can be well-defined mathematically),{ except when there are meaningful distances between outcomes (e.g., standard test scores). }For example, it is difficult to interpret the ``average'' of ``high school'' and ``Ph.D.,'' or compare it to the ``average'' of ``bachelor'' and ``master.''
+Nevertheless, ordinal outcomes appear rather frequently in applied research, and the generalized linear model literature \citep[cf.][]{Agresti:2010} has discussed them extensively.
+However, although the model parameters of the generalized linear models are useful summaries of the data, they are often not direct measures of the causal effects of interest \citep{Freedman:2008}.
+More importantly, statistical inference often requires correctly-specified models, and when the generalized linear model assumptions are violated, the interpretations of the parameters become obscure.
+Mainly focused on the classic average causal effect (and its variants), the existing causal inference literature does not thoroughly investigate ordinal outcomes.
+Exceptions include \cite{Rosenbaum:2001}, who discussed causal inference for ordinal outcomes under the monotonicity assumption that the treatment is beneficial for all units. \cite{Cheng:2009}, \cite{Agresti:2010} and \citet{Agresti:2017} discussed various causal parameters under the assumption of independent potential outcomes. \citet{Volfovsky:2015} exploited a Bayesian strategy, requiring a full parametric model on the joint values of the potential outcomes. \cite{Diaz:2016} proposed to use a causal parameter that did not rely on the assumption of the proportional odds model for ordinal outcomes.